ariutta/jsonld-rx/README.md

 # jsonld-rx

 This is a work-in-progress.
-It will be an [RxJS](https://github.com/Reactive-Extensions/RxJS) wrapper for [jsonld.js](https://github.com/digitalbazaar/jsonld.js), but it currently is just a slimmed down version of jsonld.js with no RxJS wrapper.
+It will be an [RxJS](https://github.com/Reactive-Extensions/RxJS) wrapper for [jsonld.js](https://github.com/digitalbazaar/jsonld.js), but it is currently just a slimmed-down version of `jsonld.js`, without any `RxJS` integration.

 From pre-existing code, I stripped out any functionality not in the jsonld.js API and moved it into jsonld-rx-extra.